dpi/courier/README.md

 # About

-Courier was designed for use with RNG (https://drupal.org/project/rng).
+Courier was originally designed for RNG (https://drupal.org/project/rng).

 Courier bundles an Email channel, and a plugin which links it to Drupal users.